 Hu currently serves as technical lead for Mathematica’s ClimaWATCH, a climate change and health analytics tool.
 Using a causal inference framework, she assesses the health impacts of extreme heat on Medicaid populations, empowering communities to identify vulnerable groups and design evidence-based interventions.
 Hu also leads geospatial analysis for the state of California to assess service access gaps among Medi-Cal beneficiaries in need of home and community-based services.

-Before joining Mathematica in 2018, Hu was a postdoctoral fellow at the Harvard University, where she earned her Sc.D. in risk and decision sciences from the T.H.
+Before joining Mathematica in 2018, Hu was a postdoctoral fellow at Harvard University, where she earned her Sc.D. in risk and decision sciences from the T.H.
 Chan School of Public Health.
-Her research has been published in journals such as Environmental Health Perspectives, Environmental Science & Technology Letters, and the Journal of Exposure Science and Environmental Epidemiology, and received media coverage from the Washington Post, CNN, and Reuters.
+Her research has been published in journals such as Proceedings of the National Academy of Sciences, Environmental Health Perspectives, and Environmental Science & Technology Letters, and received media coverage from the Washington Post, CNN, and Reuters.